-HOUSING ELEMENT EVALUATION Program Implements Which Policy(ies) Objective Achievements Evaluation Policy HE 3.2.3: Support mechanisms to prev mischief, and support programs that return v s, long-term vacancy, arson, vandali sm, or malicious Policy HE 3.2.4: Assist lower income househ olds displaced as a resi ult of demolition of unsafe, substandard dwelling that cannot be economical ly repaired.
+HOUSING ELEMENT EVALUATION Program Implements Which Policy(ies) Objective Achievements Evaluation Policy HE 3.2.4: Assist lower income house holds displaced as a resi ult of demolition of unsafe, substandard dwelling that cannot be economical ly repaired.
 C-7.
 Code Enforcement and Vehicle Abatement HE 3.2.1 Reduce the number of abandoned vehicles, accumulation of junk and rubbish and illegal structures in residential neighborhoods.
 The County Code Enforcement Division continues to enforce existing regulations and programs regarding zoning code violations, abandoned vehicles, outdoor storage, and substandard or illegal buildings.
 The objective was achieved during the planning period.
 The program will be combined with program C-12 and continued.
 C-8.
 Rental Housing Inspection Program HE 3.2.1 Have all rental properties in the unincorporated County be inspected for compliance with the Housing Code within 5 years.
 The County Code Enforcement Division continues to implement the Rental Housing Inspection Program (RHIP).
 During the planning period, the fee which supports the program increased, the registration process was migrated to be completely online and paperless, and the mobile application went live.
 Since these updates, Code Enforcement Officers have been able to conduct more field work, inspections have doubled, and property owner education has been streamlined.
 The objective was partially achieved during the planning period and the objective will be amended to apply to multifamily rental properties specifically.
 C-9.
 Special Planning Areas and Neighborhood Preservation Areas HE 3.2.1 Enhance and preserve unique new communities through SPAs and NPAs.
 The County continues to enforce existing Special Planning Area (SPA) and Neighborhood Preservation Area (NPA) ordinances.
 PER staff identified several SPAs and NPAs as barriers to housing.
+This program will be revised for the 2021-2029 Housing Element update.
 The objective was achieved for the planning period.
-The program will be replaced with a program that will update or rescind SPAs and NPAs
+The program will be replaced with a program that will update or rescind SPAs and NPAs identified as barriers to housing production.